Cimarron Model 1873 Carbine

 Uberti Henry Rifle

-Notes: This is a modern replica of the original 1860 Henry rifle.
+Notes: This is a replica of the original 1860 Henry rifle.
 This replica is capable of firing both blackpowder and smokeless powder loads; the smokeless powder loads are reflected in the statistics below.
 The Uberti Henry shares the 1860 Henry’s reputation for accuracy (given the limitations of the cartridges used), as well as reliability.
 The stock of the Uberti Henry is made of a red-finished wood, with a bright brass receiver and blued barrel and magazine.
 Shortcomings include a barrel that rapidly grows too hot to handle when used with blackpowder; and a magazine follower that travels down the tubular magazine as the magazine is emptied, changing the balance and feel of the weapon and sometimes traveling into the action when the magazine is nearly emptied.

 Weapon